Bootstrapping Exchangeable Random Graphs: Notation and Methodology

 where $\int_{0}^{1}{\int_{0}^{1}{w(u,v) du dv}} = 1$, so that $\rho_n$ is the marginal probability of an edge between any two nodes, i.e., the (expected) edge density\footnote{The job of the $\rho_n$ factor is to allow the graph to become sparse as $n$ grows, as in \citet{Borgs-Chayes-Zhao-sparse-graph-convergence}; otherwise, graph sequences generated by graphons are ``dense'', i.e., the number of edges grows quadratically with the number of nodes.
 If this is not a concern, and this is a point of some debate in the field, one can fix $\rho_n$ to a constant value for all $n$.
 All of our results are valid under such dense-graph limits, and indeed most of them would simplify.}.
+We will frequently make assume that $w$ is bounded in various $L^p([0,1]^2)$ norms, and we use $\|w\|_{p} = (\int_{[0,1]^2} w(u,v)^p \,du\,dv )^{1/p}$ to refer to such norms.

 Fixing any $p$-node connected, simple, undirected graph $R$ that we like, we can ask about the probability that the first $p$ nodes of $G_n$ instantiate this motif\footnote{The literature typically calls both $R$ and $G_n(1:p)$ ``subgraphs''; to avoid confusion, we borrow the term ``motif'' from \citet{Milo-et-al-motifs} to designate the pattern being matched, though those authors suggested using it for the patterns which were, in some sense, more common than expected by chance.},